Small Triangulations of $4$-Manifolds: Introducing the $4$-Manifold Census: Introduction

 \section{Introduction}

 In the context of computational topology it is desirable to have a data set of examples on which to perform experiments and test hypotheses.
 As such, an exhaustive list of all $4$-manifold triangulations of a certain size and type, called a {\em census}, serves as such a useful reference.
-In dimension three we currently have censuses available with up to 11 tetrahedra (containing $13\,400$ closed, orientable, prime, minimal triangulations).
+In dimension three we currently have censuses available with up to $11$ tetrahedra (containing $13\,400$ closed, orientable, prime, minimal triangulations).
 In dimension $4$, where a closed $4$-manifold requires an even number of pentachora, censuses are currently limited to triangulations with $2$, $4$, and $6$ pentachora.
-However, despite this relative scarcity of data, even with just three tiers of the census, there are a total of $441\,287$ triangulations to consider (though only very few of them are minimal triangulations).
+However, despite this relative scarcity of data, even with just three tiers of the census, there are a total of $441\,287$ triangulations to consider.

-Given a smooth manifold $X$, another smooth manifold $X'$ is called {\em exotic (with respect to $X$)}, if $X'$ is homeomorphic, but not diffeomorphic to $X$.
+Given a smooth manifold $X$, another smooth manifold $X'$ is called {\em exotic (with respect to $X$)}, if $X'$ is homeomorphic but not diffeomorphic to $X$.
 In other words, $X$ and $X'$ represent the same topological manifold but are distinct as smooth manifolds.
 Dimension four is the first dimension in which exotic smooth structures appear.
 It is a fundamental problem in $4$-manifold topology to determine the number of smooth structures a particular $4$-manifold admits.
-The simplest and most famous instance of this problem is the \emph{smooth $4$-dimensional Poincar\'e conjecture} (S4PC for short), which can be succinctly stated as follows:
+The simplest and most famous instance of this problem is the \emph{Smooth $4$-Dimensional Poincar\'e Conjecture} (S4PC for short):

-\begin{conjecture}[S4PC] There do not exist exotic 4-spheres. \end{conjecture}
+\begin{conjecture}[S4PC] There do not exist exotic $4$-spheres. \end{conjecture}

 It is typical to discuss exotic structures in relation to a `standard' or canonical smooth structure.
-For example, the standard structure on $\mathbb{R}^n$ is the one given by a single chart with the identity map; on $\mathbb{S}^n$ it is the one with two charts given by stereographic projection; for $\mathbb{R}P^n$ the one induced by the quotient of $\mathbb{S}^n$, and so on.
+For example, the standard structure on $\mathbb{R}^n$ is the one given by a single chart with the identity map; on $\mathbb{S}^n$ it is the one with two charts given by stereographic projection.